DVD recordable: RW format

 The recording layer in DVD-RW and DVD+RW is not an organic dye, but a special phase change metal alloy, often GeSbTe.
 The alloy can be switched back and forth between a crystalline phase and an amorphous phase, changing the reflectivity, depending on the power of the laser beam.
 Data can thus be written, erased and re-written.

 Dual layer

 In October 2003, it was demonstrated that double layer technology could be used with a DVD+R disc to nearly double the capacity to 8.5 GB per disc.
-These dual layer (DL) versions, DVD-R DL appeared on the market in 2005.
+At around that time, similar dual-layer technology was in development for the DVD-R format.
+The dual layer version of DVD-R, DVD-R DL, appeared on the market in 2005.

 A specification for dual-layer DVD-RW discs with a capacity of 8.5 GB (8,500,000,000 bytes) was approved by the DVD Forum, and JVC announced their development of the first media in the format in 2005.
 A double-layer DVD+RW specification was approved in March 2006 with a capacity of 8.5 GB.
 However, manufacturing support for these rewritable dual-layer discs did not materialize due to costs and expected competition from newer and higher-capacity formats like Blu-ray and HD DVD.